SuperDyl/cookbook/README.md

 * Attach permissions to groups to allow collaboration and sharing
 * Allow sharing recipes
 * Add back a fade to buttons on login/register page
+* Prevent going back a page or clicking on links while waiting for page to save